coleifer/peewee/docs/peewee/database.rst

 Connecting using a Database URL
 -------------------------------

-The playhouse module :ref:`db_url` provides a helper :py:func:`connect` function that accepts a database URL and returns a :py:class:`Database` instance.
+The playhouse module :ref:`db_url` provides a helper :func:`connect` function that accepts a database URL and returns a :class:`Database` instance.

 Example code: